Skip to content

 Pros

-• USDT and USDC stablecoin settlement option on a T+7 weekly cadence — structurally useful for merchants who have been de-banked or whose primary banking relationships will not handle gambling, forex or crypto exchange flows.
+• USDT and USDC stablecoin settlement option on a T+2 to T+5 cadence per the provider's own documentation, structurally useful for merchants who have been de-banked or whose primary banking relationships will not handle gambling, forex or crypto exchange flows.
 Most card-acquiring PSPs do not offer native stablecoin settlement.

 • No setup fee per the PSPBox listing.
 For a small operator launching on a new acquiring rail, the absence of an upfront fee lowers the cost of trying the product without committing significant capital.
 Confirm this still applies to your specific contract.